 5. Why is ice slippery?

-Query equivalent of “why is water wet”, which, despite its seeming simplicity, has not yet got the scientific explanation.
+Query equivalent of “why is water wet”, which, despite its seeming simplicity, has not yet got a clear scientific explanation.

 6. Is it possible to record one’s thoughts (just like to record a TV program)?

-In other words, will we be able to re-experience situations we experienced in the past?
+In other words, will we be able to re-experience the situations we experienced in the past?
 For example, to fall in love with someone once more?
-Will it become possible to record our dreams and follow them when we are awake?
+Will it become possible to record our dreams and watch them when we are awake?
 Sounds shocking and unprobable.
 And it is one of the questions science has no answer to right now.

 7. Will humanity ever reach the stars?

-In the next 100 years, as scientists say, we will manage to discover the limits of our solar system and the technological advances will make it possible to send astronauts and robots there.
-However, the question: when will each of us have the possibility to travel to the stars and visit other planets (for example, on vacation)?
+In the next 100 years, as scientists say, we will be likely to approach the limits of our solar system and the technological advances will make it possible to send astronauts and robots to the outskirts of it.
+However, the question is: when will each of us have the possibility to travel to the stars and visit other planets (for example, on vacation)?
 This question remains open, and more likely than not, space tourism will be only available to extremely wealthy individuals.

 8. What is deja vu?

 Deja vu means “already seen” and describes the eerie feeling we have when we think we re-experience a situation or an event.
-The psychological study provides some “naturalistic” explanations at times, but the real cause and nature of this phenomenon remain a mystery.
+Various studies of recent years provide some common sense explanations at times, but the real cause and nature of this phenomenon remain a mystery.
 It is certainly one of those questions science has no answer to and probably will struggle to find.

 9. Do ghosts exist?

-Science never gave a clear explanation of what exactly are ghosts or whether they exist or not.
-Moreover, any attempt to study this phenomenon is not taken in serious, and any idea or theory on this is considered pseudoscientific.
+Science never gave a clear explanation of what exactly ghosts are or whether they exist or not.
+Moreover, any attempt to study this phenomenon is not taken seriously, and any idea or theory on this is considered pseudoscientific.